 Length of stay varies greatly in nursing homes.
 About 25% of people admitted to these facilities stay only a short time (3 months or less).
-Many people who stay for a short time are admitted for rehabilitation or for terminal (end-of-life) care.
-About half of residents spend at least 1 year in the nursing home, and 21% live there for almost 5 years.
-Interestingly, function often improves in many residents who stay for a longer time.
+Many people who stay for a short time are initially admitted to the nursing home for rehabilitation or for terminal (end-of-life) care.
+About half of residents spend at least one year in the nursing home, and 21% live there for almost 5 years.
+Interestingly, function often initially improves in many residents who stay for a longer time.

 Risk Factors for Admission

 There are several risk factors for admission to a nursing home:

 - Age.
 The chance of being admitted to a nursing home increases with age.
 For example, about 15% of people 85 years and older live in nursing homes, compared with just 1.1% of people 65-74 years of age.

 - Poor family support, especially in cases where the older adult lacks a spouse or children.

 - Race/ethnicity.
 People who are Caucasian are more likely than others to be admitted to a nursing home.